Search Redlands

 Mills, D.L. & Conboy, B.T.
 (2009).
 Early communicative development and the social brain.
 In M. de Haan and M.R.
 Gunnar (Eds.), Handbook of developmental social neuroscience (pp. 175-206).
 New York: Guilford Press.

 Conboy, B.T., Rivera-Gaxiola, M., Silva-Pereyra, J.F., & Kuhl, P.K.
 (2008).
 Event-related potential studies of early language processing at the phoneme, word, and sentence levels.
 In A.D.
-Friederici & G. Thierry (Eds.), Early language development: bridging brain and behaviour, Trends in language acquisition research series, Vol. 5 (pp. 24-64).
+Friederici & G. Thierry (Eds.), Early language development: bridging brain and behavior, Trends in language acquisition research series, Vol. 5 (pp. 24-64).
 Amsterdam/The Netherlands: John Benjamins.

 Conboy, B.T. & Kuhl, P.K.
 (2007).
 Early speech perception: developing a culturally specific way of listening through social interaction.
 In S.L.
 Bråten (Ed.), On being moved – from mirror neurons to empathy (pp. 175-199).
 Amsterdam/Philadelphia: John Benjamins Publishing Company.